Magical Calendar

 Content

-The calendar contains sigils and magical squares that may be used for evoking specific angels and demons during various days of the year.
+The calendar contains sigils and magic squares that may be used for evoking specific angels and demons during various days of the year.
 It gives lists of angels that rule over the days of the week as well as the Archangels of the Zodiac who rule over the 12 signs of the zodiac.

 The first edition of the calendar is written in Latin, with a second edition in German.
 Both editions contain Hebrew characters, in an attempt to relate the astrological information to the principles of the Kabbalah, although the author or copyist's unfamiliarity with Hebrew caused some errors to creep into the German edition of the text.